DavideTriso/aria-tabs/README.md

 jQuery plugin for **accessible** tab-widgets. **WAI ARIA 1.1** compliant.

-* Easy to customize.
+* Easy to customize tanks to a small but usefull set of options.
+* SASS/SCSS files for simple and quick UI customisations.
 * Only 3KB (minified).
-* SASS/SCSS files.
 * Fully compatible with **t-css-framework**
 * Runs in strict mode.